-- " Wholegrain bread is made from wholegrain and granary flours. - " Check the ingredients and specifications of bought-in bread to find out what flour they are made with.
+- " Wholegrain bread is made from wholegrain and granary flours. - " Check the ingredients and specifications of pre-bought bread to find out what flour they are made with.

-3.3.9 Two or more wholegrain carbohydrates are provided on the menu each week, in addition to bread: 1 point
+3.3.9 Two or more wholegrain carbohydrates are provided on the menu each week, in addition to bread